 The action of speed bag punching can be a very effective as a rehabilitation activity.
-Many of the benefits described in the benefits section may also be vital to someone in need of recovery from some upper body loss of function or range of motion.
+It includes all of the benefits described in the benefits section.
+It may also be vital to someone in need of recovery from some upper body loss of function or range of motion.
 It is an excellent activity for those who may be physically challenged, partially or temporarily disabled.

 You do not have to stand up to hit a speed bag.
 It works perfectly well sitting down.
 For people in wheelchairs, hanging a wall frame lower is an alternative, as well as using a free standing frame.

 Using a speed bag while sitting down can help develop trunk strength and body balance.
 It also requires little strength, and just the weight of your hand can push the bag.
 In fact, a helper can keep the elbows elevated if the user cannot raise the elbow up due to shoulder injury or loss of nerve function.
-As long as there is some tricep function, the bag can be used to offer resistance for pushing, and if there is any bicep function the reverse punches could be used.
+As long as there is some function in the Tricep muscle of the arm, the bag can be used to offer resistance for pushing, and if there is any bicep function.

 Other rehabilitation uses: